vars-tool/vars-tool/README.md

 ## 2. Installation

 ### 2.1.
-Installing with pip
+Installing with pip (preferred)

-If you have Python3 and pip installed on your machine, then the VARS-TOOL package can be installed using pip:
+If you have Python3 and pip installed on your machine, then the VARS-TOOL package can be installed as following:
 ```console
 foo@bar:~$  pip install varstool
 ```

 ### 2.2.
 Installing from source code

-To install VARS-TOOL from the source code, you will need to clone the github repository onto your local device using the command:
+To install the lastest VARS-TOOL code from the source code, you will need to clone the github repository onto your local device using the command:
 ```console
 foo@bar:~$ git clone https://github.com/vars-tool/vars-tool.git
 ```